-Available in four adjustable sizes for a hose range from 1/2″ through 4″ inside diameters
+- Available in four sizes for a range from 1/2″ through 4″ hose diameters

 - Available as hose-to-hose (shown) or hose-to-tool styles (larger loop one side)

-- Stainless Steel cables available for corrosive environment applications
+- Stainless Steel cables are available for corrosive environment applications

 - Rated at 200 PSI air service with 5X burst rating

 - OSHA and MSHA compliant

 Stainless steel whip check models for corrosive environments have copper ferrules

 MSHA & OSHA Requirement Statements: